-Ken and myself love bagels anytime!!
-Amber is a big fan with cream cheese and smoked salmon.
+Ken and I love bagels anytime!!
+Amber is a big fan of cream cheese and smoked salmon.
 My favorite ones of all are Homemade Everything Bagels.
 Warm out of the oven, there is nothing better!!
 I love the salty, flavorful topping.
 Wow, just thinking of these again has my mouth watering!!

 Look at how stunning this bagel is!!
 Slightly misshapen but that gives it that homemade artisanal look.
 I personally want to reach through and grab one again.
 I will have to get Ken on making me some very soon.
 Oh, how I love these bagels!

 - 1½ tsp. salt